 Breaking out into the FAME song is also a must!

 I LOVE scarf season!
 There is nothing better than wrapping up in a nice silk scarf or thick woolly scarf and snuggling in.
 I even love that it is acceptable to keep the scarf on in school – pro to teaching life!

 Anyway, I personally like a mixture of scarves and have a never-ending of excuses to take at least 3 different types on my travels!
 I tend to wear silk, softer materials in the evenings and thicker materials when I plan to be outside for longer.

 Does anyone else find that Winter shoes are the hardest things to make a decision on?
 I can never decide if I want trainers or boots so to be honest… I go with both!

 Rules for winter shoes: Waterproof to fight wet and snowy weather, dark shades (avoid mud and dirt stains) and easy to get on and off.

-A warm wooly hat is a dream for most.
+A warm woolly hat is a dream for most.
 Personally, they can seriously annoy the heck outta me!
-I have gone through my fair share of wooly hats because I find it so hard to get a hat that looks good on my enormous head whilst looking good and not over heating my head too!
+I have gone through my fair share of woolly hats because I find it so hard to get a hat that looks good on my enormous head whilst looking good and not overheating my head too!
 So just a few faves below!